 Clubhouse Is Recording Your Conversations.
 But Not For You.
 Read That Again.

 All Clubhouse sessions are live broadcasts, and you cannot record them.
 So after the session, your Room will be empty, and all content will be gone.
-Bye-bye to on-demand opportunities and sayonara long-tail power.
+Bye-bye to on-demand opportunities and Sayonara long-tail power.

 So why is Clubhouse recording your talks?
 What do they do with your conversations?